PTsolvers/Chmy.jl/docs/src/concepts/distributed.md

 ## HPC Cluster & Distributed Memory

-An **high-performance computing (HPC)** cluster consists of a **network** of independent computers combined into a system through specialised hardware.
-We call each computer a *node*, and each node manages its own private memory.
+An **high-performance computing (HPC)** cluster is a collection of many separate **servers (computers)**, called *nodes*, which are connected via a fast interconnect.
+Each node manages its own private memory.
 Such system with interconnected nodes, without having access to memory of any other node, features the **distributed memory model**.
-The underlying fast interconnect architecture (e.g. *InfiniBand*) that physically connects the nodes in the **network** can transfer the data from one node to another in an extremely efficient manner.
+The underlying fast interconnect (e.g. *InfiniBand*), that physically connects the nodes in the **network** via specialised hardware, can transfer the data from one node to another in an extremely efficient manner.

 ```@raw html
 <center>